 Nuclear energy is the energy obtained from the division (nuclear fission) or from the union (nuclear fusion) of an atom.
 Despite the existence of a large number of applications related to nuclear energy (medicine, industry, transport, etc.), the main application of this technology is the generation of electrical energy.

 Electricity of nuclear origin is generated in nuclear power plants.
 At present, all nuclear power plants operate using nuclear fission reactions.

 The nuclear fuel they generally use is uranium or plutonium (through an artificial process).

-Currently all nuclear power plants use nuclear fission to operate.
-Nuclear fusion is a technology that has many advantages but is not yet in a position for it to be used mainly for technical reasons.
+Currently all nuclear power plants use nuclear fission to function.
+Nuclear fusion is a technology that has many advantages, but it is not yet in a position to use it, mainly for technical reasons.

 The nuclear fuel used in nuclear power plants is uranium or plutonium.

-- The fuel is limited.
+- The nuclear fuel used is limited.